 How to protect.
 Smartphone vendors continue to introduce protection technology that can prevent a hacker or thief from accessing your mobile wallet.
 Two-factor authentication requires two forms of identification to unlock your device.
 This is normally a combination of a fingerprint or facial recognition and a PIN number.
 Tokenization ensures that your card information is never seen by merchants when a randomly generated payment token is created in place of sensitive card details.

 How to protect.
 Protecting yourself from a phishing scam requires you to, predominantly, use common sense.
-Be vigilant when downloaded apps from unknown sources, stick to well-known creators.
+Be vigilant when downloading apps from unknown sources, stick to well-known creators.
 If you suspect you have received a phishing text message, delete it immediately and do not click on any links.
 Pay attention to the URL of websites you are browsing.
-Due to the size of your mobile phone screen, most websites are optimized to reduce URL visibility and you may not even realise you are visiting a phishing URL.
+Due to the size of your mobile phone screen, most websites are optimized to reduce URL visibility and you may not even realize you are visiting a phishing URL.

 Risk.
 Being hacked due to weak passwords, or overused passwords, is one of the oldest forms of hacking.
-Even the strongest form of password hashing encryption, used by corporate security firms, can fail when it comes to cyber criminals decryption tools.
+Even the strongest form of password hashing encryption, used by corporate security firms, can fail when it comes to cyber criminals' decryption tools.

 How to protect.
 It may sound obvious, but don’t use the same password for everything, and try and change them once a month.
-Look into using a passwords manager such as LastPass.
+Look into using a password manager such as LastPass.
 These online password resources will generate strong passwords using a combination of numbers, letters and special characters, and store them all in an encrypted vault.

 How to protect.
-Using a VPN, Virtual Private Network is one of the most secure forms of protection against hacking.
-A VPN establishes a level of encryption between your device and the website you’re browsing, so any data transmitted is unreadable without the a unique decryption key.
+Using a VPN, or Virtual Private Network is one of the most secure forms of protection against hacking.
+A VPN establishes a level of encryption between your device and the website you’re browsing, so any data transmitted is unreadable without a unique decryption key.
 Be careful when choosing a VPN, as even these can be compromised or faked.

 How to protect.
 When it comes to protecting yourself against phishing, malware, and identity fraud, it almost always comes down to using common sense.
 As mentioned above, don’t click on any links in emails from unknown senders or sources, be vigilant with your passwords and how you store them.
 If you want to start using a mobile wallet, load your cards into your phone at home using your own private wifi.
-As this is password protected it is much safer than doing this at work or in public.
+As this is password protected, it is much safer than doing this at work or in public.

 If you lose your wallet, you could potentially spend the next few hours, or even days, calling every relevant company that had a connection via documentation you had in your pocket.
 During this time, any amount of sensitive data could have been accessed, cloned and used by thieves.
-However, if you misplace your phone, you can remotely track and wipe your phone using Android Find My Device feature and Apple’s Find My Phone.
+However, if you misplace your phone, you can remotely track it and wipe its data using Android's Find My Device feature and Apple’s Find My Phone.

 Mobile payment security concerns are still at large amongst businesses and consumers alike.
-However, with the correct education and proper training, mobile payments could see a dramatic current and future growth opportunities.
+Nevertheless, with the correct education and proper training, mobile payments could see dramatic current and future growth opportunities.
 Retailers could finally, collectively, see the huge benefits of going cardless, cashless and paperless, if only to reduce queues at the counter.